-Although food insecurity in kids has been an ongoing concern for well over 30 years in our city, the current economic situation has pushed food insecurity levels to historic highs.
-Food Banks Canada HungerCount 2016 reports a 17.6% increase in food bank usage in Alberta over 2015, one of the highest increases in the country.
+Although food insecurity in kids has been an ongoing concern for well over 35 years in our city, the current economic situation has pushed food insecurity levels to historic highs.

 In Calgary in 2015, the monthly cost of a healthy diet for an average family of four was just shy of $1,100, higher than the provincial average.
 Rising food prices, increased child care costs over the summer and back to school expenses make it increasingly difficult for parents to provide basic needs for their children.
 And sadly, the fear of stigma and social and physical barriers make it difficult to feel supported.

 I Can for Kids is committed to our mission and to the kids who need us most.
 By providing good food at a time when few options exist, we connect kids to a healthier and brighter future.